Leading Specialist Dental Implant Clinic in Perth

 What are Dental Implants?

 As you may know, each of our natural teeth are made up of a crown (the top part you use to eat) and a root (that connects the tooth to inside your jaw).
 A dental implant replicates these natural parts in order to give you the best results.
 A dental implant is made up of a crown (the top part you will use to eat with) and an implant fixture (a small titanium screw placed in your jaw) and an abutment (that connects the two parts together).
-This combination, the dental implant, is the preferred long-term treatment option to replace your missing teeth, as it offers the most natural looking, feeling and functioning result.
+This combination, the dental implant, is the preferred long-term treatment option to replace your missing tooth or teeth, as it offers the most natural looking, feeling and functioning result.

 Types of Dental Implants